carsongee/carsongee.github.io/_posts/2016-08-04-my-petty-software-rules.md

 ### When to Ignore

-You feel like having a commit history like, and never being able to track down when a bug got added:
+You feel like having a commit history like:

 ![1296](https://imgs.xkcd.com/comics/git_commit.png)

+and not being able to quickly track down when a bug got added.